SAP/karma-ui5/README.md

 #### html

-The HTML mode runs QUnit testsuites and testpages in a separate context.
+The HTML mode runs QUnit test suites and test pages in a separate context.
 It has built-in support for QUnit.
 The [QUnit adapter](https://github.com/karma-runner/karma-qunit) **must not be used** in combination with this mode.
-Other framework plugins must also not be used and instead required libraries such as sinon should be loaded within the test.
+Other framework plugins must also **not** be used.
+Instead, the required libraries such as sinon should be loaded within the test.

 ```js
 ui5: {